 —St. Ignatius of Loyola

 The Jesuit Center for Spiritual Growth offers a summer internship in retreat direction to qualified candidates.
 Such candidates are Jesuits in formation, other men or women religious, or lay people with comparable formation in spiritual direction, including theological training.
-Though there is some flexibility, the internship generally begins with a directed 5-day retreat (June 25-July 1), continues with a seminar of about two hours a day (July 6-14) and offers the intern opportunities to direct one or more retreatants under supervision on a series of 3-4 retreats in July and August.
+Though there is some flexibility, the internship generally begins with a directed 5-day retreat (June 17-23, which may be extended to 8 days), continues with a seminar of about two hours a day (June 30-July 8) and offers the intern opportunities to direct one or more retreatants under supervision on a series of 3-4 retreats in July and August.
 The length of the arrangement is somewhat flexible to accommodate the intern’s schedule.

 After you apply you'll be instructed to make your deposit and/or pay your final cost.